HERE YOU CAN FIND NEWS FROM THE MUSEUM, AND ALL THAT MOVES US

 The Augarten Porcelain Manufactory and the Porcelain Museum have been invited to participate in the intervention of contemporary design objects and historical porcelain in the winter dining room at Schloss Hollenegg.
 The sculpture Winter by the Flemish ceramic artist Johan Creten and the Charta candlesticks designed by Studio Palatin focus on the impact of pure white porcelain with its biscuit and glazed surfaces.
 A Vienna porcelain vase from 1755, playfully decorated with sculptural blossoms, transfers the splendor of the surrounding nature into the interior, a concept omnipresent in the Rococo period.
 The table is set with porcelain designs by and after Josef Hoffmann in a dialogue with the Liechtenstein family´s own porcelain service, made at the Augarten manufactory in the mid 20th century and painted with garden flowers after a model from c.
 1730.

-Please find further information on virtual events, opening hours and more at www.schlosshollenegg.at/
+Please find further information on virtual events, ordering the catalogue and more at www.schlosshollenegg.at/

 DANIEL SPOERRI AT THE AUGARTEN